Negative Pre-activations Differentiate Syntax: A motivating characterization of Wasserstein neurons

 First, we specify where in LLMs we analyze Wasserstein neurons and briefly detail their previously established conventions, such as how their WD and MD metrics are calculated.
 The MLP block of GPT-2-style GELU-based models, such as the Pythia suite \citep{biderman2023pythia}, is as follows: $\vy = \mW_{down}(\text{GELU}(\mW_{up} \vx))$.
 The MLP of SiLU-based GLU-style models, such as Llama 3.1 8B \citep{grattafiori2024llama}, Mistral 7B v0.3 \citep{jiang2023mistral}, and Qwen3 8B Base \citep{yang2025qwen3} is as follows: $\vy = \mW_{down}(\text{SiLU}(\mW_{gate} \vx) \odot (\mW_{up} \vx))$.
 Note that the naming convention for the linear projection preceding the nonlinearity is flipped.
 We follow the convention that, when treating $\vx$ and $\vy$ as column vectors, neurons are defined as row vectors in $\mW$.
 We examine Wasserstein neurons in $\mW_{up}$ in Pythia 70M to 12B as well as in $\mW_{gate}$ in Llama 3.1 8B, Mistral 7B v0.3, and Qwen3 8B Base.
 We use Pythia to better investigate training dynamics through their publicly released training checkpoints, and we use the other three models to investigate the phenomenon in more modern language models.

 To compute the WD and MD of a neuron with weights $\vw$, real input text totaling $N$ tokens is fed into the model.
-We use the test set of Wikitext 2 \citep{merity2016pointer}.
-The distribution of input vectors into a neuron, $\{\vx_i\}^{N}_{i=1}$, as well as the distribution of the output scalars from its dot product computation, $\{\vy_i\}^{N}_{i=1} = \{\vw^T\vx_i\}^{N}_{i=1}$, are collected.
-An example of this output distribution is shown in Figure \ref{fig:opt_pythia}c. $\{\vy_i\}^{N}_{i=1}$ is normalized to have zero mean and unit variance, and the Wasserstein distance of this normalized distribution with a unit Gaussian is calculated as WD.
+We use the test set of WikiText 2 \citep{merity2016pointer}.
+The distribution of input vectors into a neuron, $\{\vx_i\}^{N}_{i=1}$, as well as the distribution of the output scalars from its dot product computation, $\{y_i\}^{N}_{i=1} = \{\vw^T\vx_i\}^{N}_{i=1}$, are collected.
+An example of this output distribution is shown in Figure \ref{fig:opt_pythia}c. $\{y_i\}^{N}_{i=1}$ is normalized to have zero mean and unit variance, and the Wasserstein distance of this normalized distribution with a unit Gaussian is calculated as WD.
 Unless otherwise specified, in the following sections the WD of a neuron always refers to the Wasserstein distance of its normalized output distribution to a unit Gaussian.

 To compute MD, pairs of input vectors $\vx_i,\vx_j$ are randomly selected and their $\normltwo$ norm is calculated, as well as the $\normltwo$ norm of their corresponding outputs $y_i, y_j$.
 Each input pair $\normltwo$ norm is normalized by the maximum of the set, and each output pair $\normltwo$ norm is normalized by the median of the set.
 An example of these pairs for a Wasserstein neuron is shown in Figure \ref{fig:opt_pythia}e.
-Finally, each normalized output pair difference is divided by their corresponding input pair difference, and the average of these ratios is calculated as the MD of a neuron to summarize how far apart neurons map similar inputs.
+Finally, each normalized output pair difference is divided by their corresponding normalized input pair difference, and the average of these ratios is calculated as the MD of a neuron to summarize how far apart neurons map similar inputs.
 Because WD and MD are proxies of each other, we primarily use WD to select for entangled neurons, and we use MD when specifically targeting pairs of inputs that are mapped far apart, which will be specified in the relevant sections.
+We further investigate the potential confounds of the influence of asymmetry and kurtosis on WD in Section \ref{sup:WDMD_characterization}.